 As materials move from the warehouse to the production floor, labor is accrued at every move.
 This may include forklift operators as well as line operators, stagers, and finish labor.
 It will also include the labor required to transport and store the finished goods in the finished goods warehouse or dock.

 In addition to direct labor, there are overhead costs as well.
 Overhead costs include items such as:

 - Indirect labor

-All direct and indirect costs must be added to the WIP to ensure accurate valuation.
+All direct and indirect costs must be added to the Work in Process to ensure accurate valuation.
 This requires an accurate Bill of Materials (BOM) that apply each line of direct and indirect costs in the right proportion and against the produced volume.
 If the BOMs are correct for all WIP within a factory, the estimated number may be considered a close enough estimate for accounting.
 It is also possible to do a manual WIP count but the process is often labor-intensive and therefore expensive and reserved for yearend inventory valuations.

 Usually, a company takes a WIP count at an established accounting period.
 This may be monthly, quarterly, or yearly.
 The ending WIP count for the end of one period becomes the beginning WIP inventory for the next and again the raw materials and BOMs used should match the number of finished units completed.
 The frequency and method of WIP count may also depend on the type of manufacturer.
 Private companies have fewer reporting requirements but must value certain things correctly for taxation purposes depending on the locality or country.
 On the other hand, public companies often have stricter and more detailed reporting guidelines in addition to taxation reporting.

 Regardless of the type of company, all companies must produce the most accurate WIP count possible because,